Swedish supermarket tests lasers to label organic produce

 Central to the trial’s success will be consumer response and whether shoppers are happy to eat something that’s been zapped by a laser.

-“It’s really new to me, but I think it’s a really good idea (for) the environment,” Emma Jeppsson, a customer in the store, said.
+“It’s really new to me, but I think it’s a really good idea (for) the environment,” said Emma Jeppsson, a customer in the store.

 Produce stickers, which are made of paper or plastic along with ink and adhesives, may seem like more of an inconvenience than a source of pollution, but environmentalists say even small bits of waste have an impact on the environment.